-Sometimes it can lead to students dropping out before speaking about what they're experiencing.
+Occasionally these things can lead to students dropping out before speaking about what they're experiencing.
 But, thousands of students are affected by mental illness so, if you're one of them, you aren't alone and it really does help to get things off your chest!

-Have you experienced any of these recently or noticed a change in a friend's behaviour?
+Have you experienced any of these recently, or noticed a change in a friend's behaviour?